Education & Community Development Internships: Intern abroad in Cordoba, Argentina

 All homestays have fans and WiFi.
 To keep connected when out and about, you can also opt to purchase a local SIM card with data (you will need to ensure that your phone is unlocked for international use).
 The local team can assist you with this at the orientation, if need be.

+Homestay accommodations may be mixed-gender.
 In most cases, individuals will be allocated a private bedroom within the homestay apartment.
-However, the availability of private rooms cannot be guaranteed, as it’s always subject to availability.
-In the event that you’re not allocated a private room, you may have your own bed, within a shared room (sharing with one other, of the same gender - usually, this arrangement is made in the case of friends, who are participating on the program together).
+However, the availability of private rooms cannot be guaranteed, as these are subject to availability.
 Bedding is provided, but it is recommended that you bring your own towel and toiletries.

 Homestay accommodations provide international interns with an extra layer of support, while also providing a valuable opportunity to become immersed in the Argentine way of life, meeting local people, eating authentic cuisine, practicing Spanish, and engaging in typical customs.
 Argentinian hosts vary - accommodation hosts are not always standard, traditional families (e.g. mother-father-children).
 Rather, accommodation hosts may also include single-parent families, young couples, retired couples, Argentinian university students, older women (whose children have already grown up and left home), etc. All interns will be welcome to complete a “homestay family preference form” in advance, so that we can do our absolute utmost to accommodate you in the best possible way.